Mississippi voter registration guide

 - be a citizen of the United States

-- have lived in Mississippi and in your county (and city, if applicable) 30 days before Election Day
+- have lived in Mississippi and in your county (and city, if applicable) for at least 30 days before Election Day

 - have not been convicted of voter fraud, murder, rape, bribery, theft, arson, obtaining money or goods under false pretense, perjury, forgery, embezzlement, armed robbery, extortion, felony bad check, felony shoplifting, larceny, receiving stolen property, robbery, timber larceny, unlawful taking of a motor vehicle, statutory rape, carjacking, or larceny under lease or rental agreement, or have had your rights restored as required by law